Capabilities

 Methods Development

-Enhancing existing methods and developing new ones for assessing the state of the science.
-Developing multi-disciplinary approaches to holistically evaluate relationships between food and nutrition and outcomes.
+Enhance existing methods and develop new ones for assessing the state of the science.
+Develop multi-disciplinary approaches to holistically evaluate relationships between food and nutrition and outcomes.

 Scientific Training

-Develop training content for specific processes or needs and deliver tailored trainings, including but not limited to:
+Develop training content for specific processes or needs and deliver tailored trainings.
+Examples of training areas include:

 - Evidence synthesis methods (See Evidence Synthesis Products)